linroger/FinanceCompendium/IV. Fixed Income/Fundamentals/Fixed Income Mathematics- Analytical and Statistical Processed.md

 \begin{array}{l} F V = \$ 2 0 0, 0 0 0 \left[ \frac {(1 .
 0 3 3 5) ^ {2 0} - 1}{0 .
 0 3 3 5} \right] \\ = \$ 200,000 \left[ \frac {1 .
 9 3 2 9 0 1 - 1}{0 .
 0 3 3 5} \right] \\ = \$ 2 0 0, 0 0 0 [ 2 7.
 8 4 7 7 9 ] = \$ 5, 5 6 9, 5 5 8. \\ \end{array}
 $$

-Because the interest payments are equal to  $4,000,000, the interest earned on the interest payments invested is$ 1,569,558.
-Because of the more frequent reinvestment of the interest payments received, the interest of $1,569,558 earned by investing the interest payments exceeds the interest earned if interest is paid only one time per year, that is, $1,448,884 (see Illustration 2-8).
+Because the interest payments are equal to  \$4,000,000, the interest earned on the interest payments invested is\$ 1,569,558.
+Because of the more frequent reinvestment of the interest payments received, the interest of \$1,569,558 earned by investing the interest payments exceeds the interest earned if interest is paid only one time per year, that is, \$1,448,884 (see Illustration 2-8).

 The total amount that the portfolio manager will have at the end of 10 years by making the investment will be

-Par (maturity) value $5,000,000
+Par (maturity) value \$5,000,000

 Interest payments 4,000,000